saegl5/jiayou_delete_events/README.md

 1. Go to [Google Apps Script](https://script.google.com/), and create a new project.
 2. Copy and paste [the script](./Code.gs) into the editor.
 3. Modify the calendar name.
 (By default, it is "JIA YOU."
-Recommended, if you had created or updated events on an alternate calender. ***Must name it differently from the owner name, otherwise the script will not delete events.***)
+Recommended, if you had created or updated events on an alternate calender. **_Must name it differently from the owner name, otherwise the script will not delete events._**)
 4. Modify the search query.
 (By default, it is "Updated Meeting."
 Specifically, `myNewQuery = "Updated Meeting";`)
 5. Confine the search by inputting an additional query.
 6. Confine the date range by inputting a start date and end date.
+7. Optionally perform a dry run to test the Web app before running it in production.
+Consult logs for output.
-7. Save and run the script.
-(Requires permission to make changes to events and authorization. ***Note also that deleting calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)
+8. Save and run the script.
+(Requires permission to make changes to events and authorization. **_Note also that deleting calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en)._**)

 ### Web App